 Participants will be introduced to the MID in this ‘walk-through,’ during which they will learn to administer and score the MID; navigate the MID Analysis to enter data, interpret results, and conduct a follow-up interview; and begin to understand how the information offered up by the MID Report may influence treatment.
 Those who are new to the study of dissociation will also learn about later-treatment phase Indicators to go back and assess for pathological dissociation, as well as, in a concrete way, to connect MID impressions with what clinicians may see (or have already seen) in client sessions.

 Case examples will be discussed, with particular attention paid to how certain clusters of dissociative symptoms could influence clinician’s decisions regarding the use of specific kinds of preparation and trauma accessing methods.
 Implications for stabilization and potential markers for readiness for trauma accessing in an EMDR therapy frame will be offered.

 MID documents are available without charge to mental health professionals and researchers at www.mid-assessment.com.
 Registrants are highly encouraged to download the MID Analysis, MID (questions), and Interpretive manual in preparation for attending this webinar.

 (Note: MID Analysis v5.2 reflects an incremental update made 1 October, 2020).

-1) Participants will be able to identify at least 3 areas that have been update or changed in the MID Analysis v5.2 and 3rd Edition of the Interpretive Manual.
+1) Identify at least 3 areas that have been updated or changed in the MID Analysis v5.2 and 3rd Edition of the Interpretive Manual.

-2) Participants will be able to describe and identify key indicators to assess further for pathological dissociation early in treatment (before trauma accessing), and when concerns arise throughout treatment.
+2) Describe and identify key indicators to assess further for pathological dissociation early in treatment (before trauma accessing), and when concerns arise throughout treatment.